Potential Financial Mistakes To Avoid During a Divorce

 - Parties Do Not Follow Settlement Terms.
 After the terms of a divorce have been reached, the parties must make sure that the terms of the divorce settlement are faithfully executed which includes making sure that all joint debts are entirely paid off and that credit card accounts are closed.

-At Conner & Lindamood, P.C., our Houston attorneys understand all of the ramifications that result from divorce and are experienced at making sure that all issues from a divorce are properly handled.
+At Lindamood & Robinson, P.C., our Houston lawyers understand all of the ramifications that result from divorce and are experienced at making sure that all issues from a divorce are properly handled.
 If you are going through a divorce, do not hesitate to contact our firm today.